qcovery/core/module/AvailabilityPlus/ReadMe.md

   driver: '<driver to load record>' # required, Solr, Search2, ...
   description: '<short description of test case>' # optional, text
   expected_description: '<description of what is expected to appear as availability>' # optional, text
+  expected_html: '<description of what is expected to appear as HTML as availability, if exists and not empty supersedes expected_description>' # optional, HTML
   reason: '<reason for adding test case>' # optional, text
   date: '<date when test case was added>' # optional, date yyyy-mm-dd
   creator: '<name of person who added or suggested test case>' # optional, text